byrn-baker/nautobot-kubernetes/README.md

 When defining our values we did not specify any login credentials for this application.
 Those have been defined for us and here is how you can retrieve them.

+### How to get the generated admin password and API token
 ```
 echo Username: admin
   echo Password: $(kubectl get secret --namespace nautobot nautobot-env -o jsonpath="{.data.NAUTOBOT_SUPERUSER_PASSWORD}" | base64 --decode)